Clear. On-time. Accountable.

 Tell me about the job.

-A few lines is plenty — square footage, how many rooms, new or reno, and roughly when.
-I'll come out, walk the site, and send a fixed number back within 48 hours.
+New build, renovation, or quick fix — a few lines is plenty.
+Square footage, rough timeline, and what you're trying to land.
+I'll walk the site and send a fixed number back within 48 hours.